epfl-ada/emoji-ambiguity/README.md

 The environment should be activated automatically, if not use: <br>
 `workon emoji-ambiguity`

-To deactivate environment simply use: <br>
+To deactivate the environment simply use: <br>
 `deactivate`

 2. Start a Jupyter notebook server. <br>